Legends and myths regarding the Titanic: The Titanics band

 There are three very different versions of the hymn using the lyrics of "Nearer, My God, to Thee": Horbury, written in 1861 by the Rev John Dykes was popular in Britain, and another, Bethany, written in 1856 by Dr Lowell Mason was popular in the United States.
 The third tune associated with the hymn, Propior Deo, was written by Sir Arthur Sullivan and was also popular in Britain.
 Additionally, the British melody might sound like the other hymn ("Autumn").
 On 24 May 1912, the seven chief London orchestras performed at a memorial for the musicians who perished, as they played Horbury, two Titanic survivors in the audience became emotional and stated that this was the tune they heard while they were in their lifeboat.
 The film A Night to Remember (1958) uses the tune Horbury, while the film Titanic (1953), with Clifton Webb, uses the tune Bethany, as does James Cameron's Titanic (1997).
 To further complicate things, Horbury was the Anglican version of the hymn, while Propior Deo was the Methodist version.
 The Titanics bandmaster, Wallace Hartley was a devout Methodist and son of a Methodist choirmaster leading a band containing several devout Methodists.
 Propior Deo was not only sung at Hartley's funeral but was also carved into his headstone.
 Recently, another possibility has been raised.
 Among items left behind by Hartley's fiancée, Maria Robinson, was the sheet music of a third tune to the hymn written by Lewis Carey in 1902 and made popular by the Australian contralto Ada Crossley.
 As Crossley performed in both Britain and America, it is possible that this may have been a tune known to passengers on both sides of the Atlantic.

 Colonel Archibald Gracie IV, an amateur historian who was aboard the ship until the final moments, and was later rescued on a capsized collapsible lifeboat, wrote his account immediately after the sinking but died from his injuries eight months later.
 According to Gracie, the tunes played by the band were "cheerful" but that he didn't recognise any of them, claiming that if they had played "Nearer, My God, to Thee" as claimed in the newspaper, "I assuredly should have noticed it and regarded it as a tactless warning of immediate death to us all and one likely to create panic."

-The stories of W.T.
+Stories of W.T.
 Stead

 Another oft-cited Titanic legend concerns perished first-class passenger William Thomas Stead.
 According to this folklore, Stead had, through precognitive insight, foreseen his own death on the Titanic.
 This is apparently suggested in two fictional sinking stories, which he had penned decades earlier.
 The first, "How the Mail Steamer Went Down in Mid Atlantic by a Survivor" (1886), tells of a mail steamer's collision with another ship, resulting in high loss of life due to lack of lifeboats.
-The second, "From the Old World to the New" (1892) features a White Star Line vessel, Majestic, that rescues survivors of another ship that had collided with an iceberg.
+The second, "From the Old World to the New" (1892) features a White Star Line vessel, the Majestic, that rescues survivors of another ship that had collided with an iceberg.